Jump to HeaderJump to Main ContentJump to Footer

 How do you see art connected to nature?

-cases, it can be giving nature almost a voice and deeper meaning, or maybe even simply allow us an eternal look at its beauty.
+Since art comes in many different forms, it can do many different things for nature.
+In some cases, it can be giving nature almost a voice and deeper meaning, or maybe even simply allow us an eternal look at its beauty.

 What inspired you to create your piece?

-initial inspiration to create this piece was of course the Beal Garden and our value of 'spirituality.’
+The initial inspiration to create this piece was of course the Beal Garden and our value of "spirituality."
 When we talk about African American and African history, we typically always refer to our roots, that alone was a great start to be able to connect our piece to the garden.
 Nature is all around us, but it’s also something that’ll be around much longer than us.

 Why is it important to be represented in nature and outdoor venues?

-Many outdoor venues also have a meaningful history for certain groups of people, so making a connection and ensuring representation now is extremely important so that history
+Many outdoor venues also have a meaningful history for certain groups of people, so making a connection and ensuring representation now is extremely important so that history isn’t forgotten or ignored.

 Music Playlist: I Am Light